cobobc/milestone_3_cooking_app/README.md

 ##### EmailJS

 During testing of EmailJS (the emails sent upon user registration), it must be noted that there were occasional faults i.e. users successfully registered but did not receive the welcome email.
 The issue could be linked with the type email account i.e. hotmail, gmail, etc. For example, while testing EmailJS in a mentor meeting (Daisy Mc Girr), she registered an account with a gmail account and did not received a welcome email.
 She then registered with an outlook account and received the welcome email.
-Please note this while assessing this app.
+Please note this while assessing the app.

 Please see the attached screenshots of successful welcome emails received upon registration.